All Episodes

 James Lovelock, the Maverick scientist, a scientist, and they are infallible, right?

-James Lovelock, Maverick scientist who became a guru to the environmental movement with his Gaia theory, or Gaia, of the earth as a single organism has admitted to being alarmist about climate change and says that uh other environmentalist wackos like Al Gore were too.
+James Lovelock, Maverick scientist who became a guru to the environmental movement with his Gaia theory, or Gaia, of the Earth as a single organism, has admitted to being alarmist about climate change and says that other environmentalist wackos like Al Gore were too.

 He's 92 now, writing a book in which he will say climate change is still happening, but not as quickly as he once feared.

-He thought, he really thought that by 2020 that there wouldn't be a South Florida, it'd be underwater.
+He thought, he really thought that by 2020 that there wouldn't be a South Florida.

 And now he's recanting.

-Uh he in 2006, Lovelock wrote, Before this century is over, billions of us will die.
+In 2006, Lovelock wrote, before this century is over, billions of us will die.

 And the few breeding pairs of people who survive will be in the Arctic where the climate remains tolerable.